goldexrobot/core.integration.backend/README.md

 # Goldex Robot: Integration

-Goldex Robot is a vending machine that evaluates gold/silver valuables, sells coins and has internal storage/safebox.
+Goldex Robot is a vending machine that evaluates gold/silver valuables, sells coins and has an internal items storage.

 Integration with Goldex consists of two major parts: backend integration and [UI](https://github.com/goldexrobot/core.integration.ui) integration.